kyh/ai-design-canvas/README.md

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https%3A%2F%2Fgithub.com%2Fkyh%2Fai-design-canvas)

-A powerful, forkable canvas template for building your own design tools like Canva, Figma, or tldraw.
-This Next.js-based template provides a complete foundation for creating interactive canvas applications with AI-powered design generation.
+This Next.js-based template provides the foundation for creating an interactive canvas application with AI-powered design generation and prototype generation.
+Build your own Canva, Figma, or tldraw alternative.

 ## 🎨 Features